Skip to main content

 The corded Greenworks electric snow shovel is easy and comfortable to handle.
 It has enough weight, however, to clear down to the pavement with only one pass.
 Heavy snow is no problem either; when testing, there was no noticeable power drop when it came into contact with heavier or packed snow.

 In deeper snow, the Greenworks snow shovel struggles a bit.
 It clears OK, but it needs multiple passes held off the ground to do it.
 The shovel’s mouth is not very tall, so if the snow is taller than that, it gets clogged.
-This is a problem with all electric shovels, but the corded models we tested, like this one, seems to struggle the most with it.
+This is a problem with all electric shovels, but the corded models we tested, like this one, seem to struggle with it the most.

 Pros